-For AM and FM radio

-Turn the radio TUNE dial for manual tuning.

-Turn the radio TUNE dial to seek channels from all of the categories when any category is not selected.
+- For AM and FM radio Turn the radio TUNE-SCROLL or TUNE-FOLDER control knob for manual tuning. - For SiriusXM Satellite Radio Turn the radio TUNE-SCROLL or TUNE-FOLDER control knob to seek channels from all of the categories when any category is not selected.